mavlink/qgc-user-guide/en/FlyView/FlyView.md

 ![Vehicle state - ready to fly amber/warning background](../../assets/fly/vehicle_states/ready_to_fly_warning.png)
 ![Vehicle state - not ready](../../assets/fly/vehicle_states/not_ready.png)

-You can find out the cause of the warning or error, and possible solutions, by pushing the status text.
+From QGC 4.2.0 (at time of writing, a daily build) you can find out the exact cause of the warning or error, and possible solutions, by pushing the status text.

 This launches the preflight arming checks popup with a list of all preflight warnings.
 The toggle on the right expands each error with additional information and possible solutions.